K2Joom/docs-matukio/roadmap.md

 * Microdata improvements (SEO!)
 * Sharrif (social media with privacy) support
 * Pagination for bookings and participants in the frontend
-* Improved security (Protection against sql injections)
+* Improved security (Protection against SQL injections)

 ####TODO